-I’m a huge fan of capturing day to day life, especially the little moments and connections that might otherwise sneak by unnoticed.
-I love how documentary style sessions give you a chance to record all those funny, silly, and so-very-two-year-old interactions to be looked back on for years.
+I’m a huge fan of capturing day-to-day life, especially the little moments and connections that might otherwise sneak by unnoticed.
+I love how documentary photography gives you a chance to record all those funny, silly, and so-very-two-year-old interactions to be looked back on for years.

-Recently a sweet family of four invited me to spend a typical Sunday afternoon with them.
-Our families are old friends but I no longer live in the area, so I might have literally jumped at the chance to work with them and to get to meet the little girls.
+Recently, a sweet family of four invited me to spend a typical Sunday afternoon with them.
+Our families are old friends, but I no longer live in the area, so I might have literally jumped at the chance to work with them and meet the little girls.

 Our preparation for the session was minimal.
-I send a client questionnaire that asks for some favorite activities and from there we make a loose plan of possibilities, but keep our time together flexible.
+I send a client questionnaire that asks for some favorite activities.
+From there, we made a loose plan of possibilities, but kept our time together flexible.
 I also ask about personalities and what some favorite photos are.
 That gives me a little insight into what to focus on and what might make for treasured memories.

-I knew I would be making a slideshow out of this session, so I paid special attention to finding beginning and ending shots that I could also use as transitions between the different activities and rooms.
+I knew I’d be making a slideshow out of this session, so I paid special attention to finding beginning + ending shots to use as transitions between the different activities and rooms.
 Capturing the details such as the cleanup of one activity and the details of the next can really help to bring a viewer through the story.

 I always hope that clients love their photos and slideshows for years to come.
-I know that I grin like the Cheshire Cat while putting them together.
+I grin like the Cheshire Cat while putting them together!